 The Company received an interest free loan of \$152,561 from a grant organization for the development of a new system.
-In the case of the failure of the project, the contractual agreement is that the grant organization may decide to forgive all or part of the repayments.
+In the case of the failure of may decide to forgive all or part of the repayments.
 If the Company sells either a license for technology, the prototype developed, or articles manufactured specifically for the research project, 50% of the revenue must be paid to the grant body in the subsequent year up to the balance of the loan amount outstanding.
 According to the contract, any such payments would be considered to be an advance repayment of the loan.
 The Company has not made any sales of this type through September 30, 1997.